EuroCropsML: A Time Series Benchmark Dataset For Few-Shot Crop Type Classification: Usage Notes

-The \EuroCropsML dataset is accompanied by the associated open-source Python package \texttt{ eurocropsml}, which is available at \url{https://github.com/dida-do/eurocropsml}.
+The \EuroCropsML dataset is accompanied by the associated open-source Python package \texttt{ eurocropsml}.
 It provides convenient access to the data and facilitates its use and integration within the \texttt{ PyTorch} framework for machine learning.
-The package is available on PyPI and can be installed via:
+The package is available on the \emph{Python Package Index (PyPI)} and can be installed via:

+The package is divided into two main sub-packages: The first is concerned with the acquisition of raw data (\cf \cref{sec:level1_data_collection} in the Methods section).
+The second is used to build ready-to-use machine learning datasets from the obtained raw data, \cf \cref{sec:level2_data_processing,sec:benchmkaring_tasks} in the Methods section.
+Both sub-packages are accessible through the \emph{command-line interface (CLI)} that allows users to conveniently interact with the package.